 During this time, Dellis led the classroom at the Bobby Rahal TrackTime Driving School for over 6 years.
-Prior to that, he worked full-time for Skip Barber for 2-1/2 years, and his driving championships include The National Auto Journalist Assn's, and many Divisionals/Regionals in SCCA, and BMWCCA.
+Prior to that, he worked full-time for Skip Barber for over 2-1/2 years, and his driving championships include The National Auto Journalist Assn's, and many Divisionals/Regionals in SCCA, and BMWCCA.

 Dellis' graduating thesis for his Mechanical Engineering degree, BSME, was entitled: "Vehicle Dynamics for the Racing Automobile" which included references to the original Friction Circle research from the '60s.